 Social Planning and Policy

-Students choosing this specialization may thus elect to focus on a variety of issues including:
+Students choosing this concentration may thus elect to focus on a variety of issues including:

 - Shifting conceptions of need that help to construct program and policy responses for marginalized groups;

 - Local, regional, national, and supranational political and economic contexts which shape and, to a lesser extent, are shaped by policy frameworks;

 - Substantive policy areas such as planning for neighborhood services, income security policy, and others.